A Lifetime of Mastery in Every Portrait

 A Pursuit of Champions

-Rather than continue in his family insurance agencyโa legacy founded by his grandfather and advanced by his dad through a pioneering computerized enterpriseโKevin charted an independent course.
-After a brief and discordant stint in the agencyโs Dallas office, he departed to pursue bicycle racing.
-Residing in Dallas, Kevin trained 700 miles per week, competing in regional races; he earned a place at the 1985 National Track Championships in Indianapolis, where he performed admirably among seasoned cyclists.
+After a two-year career in the family insurance agency’s Dallas office, Saunders departed to pursue bicycle racing.
+Residing in Dallas, he trained 700 miles per week and competed in regional races; Saunders earned a place at the 1985 National Track Championships in Indianapolis, where he performed admirably among seasoned cyclists.

 Sailing Toward New Horizons

-Relocating to Little Rock, Arkansas, in 1986, Kevin initially sustained himself as a bike racer/table waiter before discovering the world of competitive sailing.
-By 1989, he had abandoned a prosperous yet unfulfilling career in bond salesโhaving secured Series 7 and 3 licensesโto concentrate on Finn Olympic Class sailboat racing.
-Raising as much as $70,000 annually to finance this ambition, Kevin competed across the United States and internationally, including Australia and New Zealand.
+After moving to Little Rock, Arkansas, in 1986, Saunders supported himself as a bike racer and waiter before finding competitive sailing.
+By 1989, he left a successful but unsatisfying job in bond sales, where he held Series 7 and Series 3 licenses, to focus on Finn Olympic Class sailboat racing.
+He raised $70,000 a year to fund his goal, competing across the U.S. and in Canada, Australia, and New Zealand.

 Innovation Under Pressure

-He engineered and secured Federal Aviation Administration certification for a pioneering manufacturing and quality control systemโthe first of its kind globally to leverage outsourcingโdemonstrating exceptional ingenuity.
-In 1999, Kevin sold his stock to the manufacturing director, who, with over 50% ownership, reclassified Aero Innovations as a Woman Owned Business; he then assumed the role of chief industrial designer in San Antonio until its closure in 2001.
+Saunders developed and received FAA certification for a new manufacturing and quality control system, the first in the world to use outsourcing in this way.
+In 1999, he sold his shares to the manufacturing director, who then made Aero Innovations a woman-owned business.
+Saunders became the chief industrial designer in San Antonio until the company closed in 2001.

 A Harmony of Discipline